 - In the 2000 miniseries Arabian Nights, Sultan Shahryar's grand vizier is named Ja'Far; he is one of the good guys, and the father of the heroine Scheherazade.
 (Incidentally, one of the stories Scheherazade tells is about a ruler named Harun al-Rashid, who is portrayed as a capricious monster.)

-- He appears as one of the main villains in Once Upon a Time in Wonderland, though while all the characters are meant to be based on their original story he is clearly based more on the character from Disney's Aladdin.
+- He appears as the main villain in Once Upon a Time in Wonderland, though while all the characters are meant to be based on their original story he is clearly based more on the character from Disney's Aladdin.

 - Quest for Glory II has a certain Ja'afar, who works as grand vizier to the sultan Harun al-Rashid.
 There's no treachery or backstabbing between them, however.
 You also don't find out that the poet is the sultan until near the end, though if you know the Arabian Nights it's sort of easy to figure out that someone going around with a guy named Ja'afar and knowing everything that goes on in the city just might be Harun al-Rashid.